StarLabsLtd/StarLabsTheme/README.md

 ## How to use

-Once installed, reboot your machine.
+Once the theme is installed, reboot your machine.

-At the login screen select 'StarLabs' from the session list.
+At the login screen select your login username and then click the cog symbol.

 ![Session](Screenshots/Session-cropped.png)

+From the dropdown menu, select 'StarLabs' from the session list.

+Next, enter your password and proceed to login as normal.

 # [© Star Labs® / All Rights Reserved.](https://starlabs.systems)